 The CPD's policy is to recognise transfers into, and transfers out of, the fair-value hierarchy levels as at the date of the event or change in circumstances that caused the transfer.
-During the year under review, there were no transfers between the levels.
+During the current financial year, there were no transfers between the levels.